How to Make a Grab & Go Bag and What's Included

 - If you are evacuated to an emergency shelter, make sure officials know you are pregnant.

 Tip: Pack clothing for all three trimesters and mark each plastic bag accordingly.
 Store them next to your grab & go bag.
 If you must evacuate, select the size-appropriate clothing bag to take with your go bag.
-Leave a note inside of your grab & go bag, on top of all contents, reminding you to grab the clothing bag and be sure to leave enough room in your brab & go bag to absorb its size.
+Leave a note inside of your grab & go bag, on top of all contents, reminding you to grab the clothing bag and be sure to leave enough room in your grab & go bag to absorb its size.

 Health Needs